lammour/iqpy/README.md

 # iqpy
 A software for quantitative image quality assessment

+# Features
+None

+# Planned features
+- Standard deviation in a 2D image (as a noise estimate)
+  - hand-selected ROI
+  - automatic ROI